-The southernmost island of the Golden Isles, Jekyll Island is one of the most popular islands for Golden Isles visitors, hosting a wide variety of family-friendly activities and attractions.
+The southernmost island of the Golden Isles, Jekyll Island is one of the most popular islands for Golden Isles visitors, hosting a wide variety of events, family-friendly activities and attractions.
 This 5,500-acre island and its 10 miles of shoreline is beautiful to visit any time of year, but it is particularly beautiful in the spring and fall.
 Find out more about Jekyll Island weather averages before you plan your next escape!

 Jekyll Island History

 Jekyll Island's history begins some 3,500 years ago.
 Prior to British colonization, the islands first inhabitants were Native Americans.
 General James Oglethorpe founded the colony of Georgia in 1733, and along with it, Jekyll Island.
 The island was named for Sir Joseph Jekyll, a financial supporter of the colony.

 Major William Horton was appointed by General Oglethorpe to build an outpost on Jekyll Island to protect Fort Frederica on St. Simons Island.
 The island was home to prosperous plantations until the end of the Civil War.